mkudija/mkudija.github.io/reading-notes/_md/2020-01-04-A Hobbit, A Wardrobe and a Great War.md

 - I've had a similar thought before as Lewis talking about his space trilogy: "If only there were someone with a richer talent and more leisure, I believe this great ignorance might be a help to the evangelization of England.
 Any amount of theology can now be smuggled into people's minds under cover of romance without their knowing it."
 (135)
 - "The great achievement of Tolkien and Lewis is the creation of mythic and heroic figures who nevertheless make a claim upon our concrete and ordinary lives....It is their *moral imagination* that exerts a unique power: the proposition that every person is caught up in an epic contest between Light and Darkness."
 (138-139)
 - Lewis: "Is any pleasure on earth as great as a circle of Christian friends by a good fire?"
 (179)

+---

+**Bibliography**

+- *The Father of us All* by Victor Davis Hanson (xvii)
+- *Empire: The Rise and Demise of the British World Order* by Niall Ferguson
+- *The World Crisis* by Winston Churchill
+- *J.R.R.
+Tolkien: A Biography* by Humphrey Carpenter
+- *The Thirty Years War: Europe's Tragedy* by Peter Wilson (28)
+- *Phantastes: A Faerie Romance* by George MacDonald (82)